jamesquinlan/dsc-techstack/topics/ethics.md

 * Healthcare data and patient privacy

-* Data-driven decision making and algorithmic bias
+* Data-driven decision-making and algorithmic bias

 #### Task 2: Research the Issue

-Using online sources such as news articles, academic papers, and blogs, research your chosen data-related issue.
+Research your chosen data-related issue using online sources such as news articles, academic papers, and blogs.
 Consider questions such as:

 * What are the potential ethical implications of this issue?